Lebanon signs with Pfizer for 2.1 million vaccine doses

 A lawmaker earlier told The Associated Press the Pfizer deal being negotiated is for $18 a dose, a price that takes into consideration Lebanon’s economic troubles, and is expected to cover 20% of the population for free.
+A World Bank loan is to cover most of the cost.

 Another 2 million doses are being negotiated in coordination with Lebanon’s private sector and the other international pharmaceutical companies that have developed the vaccines, the ministry said.
 It named Oxford-Astrazeneca and China’s Sinopharm as the international sources.